 How to Get the Sewing Pattern

-Read the directions off of this website.
+Read the directions on this website.

 How to Add the Vinyl Lettering